CrubBucket/NLP_chess_commentary/README.md

 ## Repo structure:

-data - folder with data mining code
+data/ - folder with data mining code

-report - folder with a project report
+report/ - folder with a project report